What’s Most Important is the Summer Camp Medical Technician: Who Are They? And Can They Ensure Your Kids Safety?

-Where Is The Camp Medical Technician Located At Camp?
+Where Is The Camp Medical Technician Located At Summer Camp?

-What Can You Do To Support Your Camp Medical Technician?
+What Can You Do To Support Your Summer Camp Medical Technician?

 Start and Complete Your Kids Packing List for Camp With Plenty of Time to Spare!

-This will help to ensure that your camper is going to be comfortable and warm at Camp, lessening the possibility of a visit to the health center.
+This will help to ensure that your camper is going to be comfortable and warm at summer camp, lessening the possibility of a visit to the health center.

-When Are You Informed Of Emergencies At Camp?
+When Are You Informed of Emergencies at Summer Camp?

 Who Is The Camps Local Urgent Care Clinic Or Hospital?

 Every camp should have a standing relationship with a local urgent care clinic or hospital.
-Ask the camp or session director as they should have experienced situations that required their services probably many times.
+Ask the camp or session director as they should have experienced situations that required these kinds of services probably many times.
 If a solid answer is not given, then this should raise red flags.

-How Is The Kids Safety Guaranteed At Night?
+How Is The Kids Safety Guaranteed At Night at Summer Camp?

-This is the most sensitive time of the day for any Camp and a constant challenge for the counselors.
-If camp directors are being honest, they will admit to a little bit of anxiety about the possible “what ifs” surrounding the campers at night.
+This is the most sensitive time of the day for any summer camp and a constant challenge for the counselors.
+If camp directors are being honest, they will admit to a little bit of anxiety about the possible “what if’s” surrounding the campers at night.

-This is an important area of kids camps for parents to understand, especially if its their first time away from home or their first outdoor adventure.
-Camp should always be a comfortable and safe place for campers to call home.
+This is an important area of summer camps for parents to understand, especially if it’s their kiddoes first time away from home or their first outdoor adventure.
+Summer Camp should always be a comfortable and safe place for campers to call home.